 - Author: Mark Irvine

-- Keywords: Healthcare research
+- Keywords: Life sciences

 The publication is a collaboration with Monday Morning Sustainia and showcases both the challenges facing healthcare globally and the good news – many examples from around the world of how people, initiatives and organizations are developing the healthcare systems of tomorrow, today.